jingtaoCoding/pokedex/README.md

-# Getting Started with Create React App
+# Pokemon Search React App

 This app is created to search a pokemon by id or name, and the search keyword (id or name) history and result history is also shown.